-“You’re not just filling a slot here,” says Eddo de Lang, MD, (right), director of UB’s rural 1-2 family medicine residency, shown with Yuqi Mao, MD, alumnus and former chief resident.
+“You’re not just filling a slot here,” says Eddo de Lang, MD, (right), director of UB’s rural 1-2 family medicine residency, shown with chief resident Roop Kiran Kaur, MBBS.
 “It’s a supportive environment.
 Everybody knows you personally and is dedicated to making sure our program reflects your needs and goals.”

 A rural residency should not just train you; it should transform